Hauula man who allegedly barricaded self, shot at police makes court appearance

-A 32-year-old man accused of shooting at police officers after he barricaded himself in Hauula made his initial appearance at District Court today on multiple attempted murder charges.
+A 32-year-old man accused of shooting at police officers after he barricaded himself in Hauula made his initial appearance at District Court on Friday on multiple attempted murder charges.

-Micah Decosta appeared before Judge Alvin Nishimura via video conferencing from a cell block in the building on six counts of attempted first-degree murder and five counts of carrying a firearm in commission of a separate felony.
+Micah I. Decosta appeared before Judge Alvin Nishimura via video conferencing from a courthouse cell block on six counts of attempted first-degree murder and five counts of carrying a firearm in commission of a separate felony.

 His aggregate bail is set at $1 million.

+One of the rounds grazed a 58-year-old neighbor’s left arm while he was in his living room.
+The gunshots also damaged a police armored vehicle and robot.

-Police said an officer then shot the suspect in the shoulder.
+Police said an officer then shot Decosta in the right shoulder.
+The suspect eventually exited his home and surrendered.
 He was taken to a hospital for treatment.
 None of the officers were injured.

 Emergency Medical Services also treated the injured neighbor at the scene.

-Police arrested the suspect later identified as Decosta on suspicion of multiple counts of attempted murder.

-In 2018, Decosta had barricaded himself in the same home for several hours after officers served him with a bench warrant.
+In January 2018, he had barricaded himself in the same home for several hours after officers served him with a bench warrant.
 The SWAT team broke through the front door and apprehended him.
-No injuries were reported.
+No injuries were reported and no charges werefiled.

+That same year, Decosta was convicted of misdemeanor criminal property damage involving Board of Water Supply property, according to court records.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.